 - It started in school, which should have been a place of opportunity for all of us.
 In the end it was only an opportunity to go somewhere no one wanted to be, or sometimes to go nowhere at all.

 There was such a terrible waste of youth left to their own devices.
 For something to do, they killed time hanging around the shopping centre, that temple of consumerism.
 They always hoped for some promising opportunity, maybe being hired as a warehouse worker or a cashier for the women.
 And when something didn’t turn up, there was nothing left but despair or just getting by.
 And then, inevitably, people had to accept the unacceptable.

-- In my memory, I see the faces of so many boys and girls condemned to disdain because they were born into an impoverished and destitute family.
+- In my memory, I see the faces of so many boys and girls condemned to be treated with contempt because they were born into an impoverished and destitute family.
 I remember so many young people gone too soon because of drugs, alcohol, or illness.